 6. The Sempione Park

-If you are like me and cannot do without a little greenery, especially while travelling around an industrial city, you can relax in the park of Sempione, the most famous park in Milan.
+If you are like me and need some greenery to recharge especially while traveling around an industrial city, you can relax in the park of Sempione, the most famous park in Milan.
 Located in the immediate surrounding area of the Castle of Sforzes, you will easily find it.